jasonally/neighborhood-map/README.md

 * I could devise a way to use the Facebook API instead of my hard-coded links to each location's Facebook page.
 * I could also explore ways to make my Yelp API requests faster, since sometimes it takes a second or two for the rating content to load, or I could use Yelp's business search feature in their API instead of having to save the Yelp ID for each location.
 * I could improve the mobile-friendliness of my app.
 For instance, I could hide the list of locations altogether for small viewports and use a button to display the menu when users want to see it.
+* This project has been around for a couple of years so there's more under-the-hood improvements to make which utilize more modern JavaScript development methods.
+This [Hacker Noon post](https://hackernoon.com/a-map-to-modern-javascript-development-2017-16d9eb86309c) covers some of them.
+My Udacity project reviewer also suggested I check out these methods and learn them.